circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

 *Last Updated*: 07/21/2021
 None

 **Note:** _jobs can use any of the address ranges above.
-It’s also important to note that the address ranges are shared by all CircleCI customers who have opted into using the feature._
+It is also important to note that the address ranges are shared by all CircleCI customers who have opted into using the feature._
 {: class="alert alert-warning"}

 Machine-consumable lists can be found below: